 Muskegon river, on lake Michigan, came next under my observation, it is a large stream, opening, within half a mile of its outlet, into a considerable lake, eight miles long by four wide.
 The channel in, is wide and easy of access, and not less than twelve feet of water in it; making this harbor, in my estimation, the best on lake Michigan, all things considered.
 Its value as a safe haven, and the rich lumber trade in which it will soon be engaged, (three extensive steam saw-mills having been erected there,) entitle it to a light-house near the entrance.
 I selected a point, on the south side of the river’s mouth, as the best location, in the event of an appropriation being made for a light there.

 Congress allocated $8,000 on March 2, 1867 to rebuild Muskegon Lighthouse, which by this time was “old, and no longer worth repairing.”
 The light was exhibited from a temporary structure, while the old lighthouse was torn down and timber was framed for the new one.
 At this point, it was observed that a wooden lighthouse would be in great danger of fire from “piles of combustibles (lumber, slabs, sawdust and shavings)” which surrounded it, and the decision was made to acquire land on the north side of the river.
 When gaining title proved difficult because one of the owners of the desired parcel was out of the country, the Lighthouse Board decided to keep the light on the south side of the river.
-A wooden dwelling topped by a square tower was completed in 1871 and equipped with a fourth-order lens.
-The following year, a wooden pierhead tower was built at the outer end of the south pier, with an elevated walk connecting it to shore.
-This tower exhibited a fixed red light at a focal plane of thirty-six feet, using a sixth-order lens, and was equipped with a fog bell.

 By 1891, a post light had been placed on the end of the south pier to form a range with the wooden tower, for in that year, the following modification was noted: “A post for supporting the wire for operating the light shown from the post at the outer end of the south pier was placed midway between the beacon and the outer end of the pier, and an additional wire for operating the light was provided.
 Two iron brackets for supporting the operating wires were placed on the light and intermediate posts.”
 In 1894, a 580-foot-long conduit used for running a lantern to and from the front light was built, and this new light was displayed on July 25.

-In 1899, a frame fog signal building was built at the outer end of the south pier, and the lantern light used at the outer end of the conduit was shown the gable end of this new structure.
+In 1899, a frame fog signal building was built at the outer end of the south pier, and the lantern light used at the outer end of the conduit was shown from the gable end of this new structure.
 A ten-inch steam whistle and the new front range light commenced operation on September 15, 1899.

 Early on the morning of October 28, 1919, the wooden side-wheel steamer City of Muskegon struck the south pier while trying to make the harbor in a powerful storm, and in less than fifteen minutes it had practically gone to pieces.
-Assistant keeper Ransom Jakubovsky, who was on duty in the fog signal building, sounded distress signals with the fog signal and then rushed to the wreck.
+First Assistant Keeper Ransom Jakubovsky, who was on duty in the fog signal building, sounded distress signals with the fog signal and then rushed to the wreck.
 With the aid of a flashlight, Jakubovsky helped the passengers and crew alight on the pier and then directed them to the safety of the fog signal building.
-“I had my flashlight in my pocket and by using that many of the passengers were able to get off,” recalled Jahnbovsky.
+“I had my flashlight in my pocket and by using that many of the passengers were able to get off,” recalled Jakubovsky.
 “It was so dark we couldn’t see and my flashlight was the only aid these people had.
 I threw my light so people could jump, but I could not throw it everywhere.”

 The old land-based lighthouse was moved in 1929 and placed atop a new foundation, and two additional dwellings were built to house the keepers.
 The former lighthouse was torn down in the early 1970s to make way for a new Coast Guard station.

-In June of 2008, the Muskegon South Pierhead and South Breakwater Lighthouses, deemed excess by the Coast Guard, were offered at no cost to eligible entities, including federal, state and local agencies, non-profit corporations, educational agencies, or community development organizations.
+In June 2008, the Muskegon South Pierhead and South Breakwater Lighthouses, deemed excess by the Coast Guard, were offered at no cost to eligible entities, including federal, state and local agencies, non-profit corporations, educational agencies, or community development organizations.
 On June 17, 2010, Michigan Lighthouse Conservancy, a statewide historical preservation group, was announced as the new owner of the fifty-five-foot-tall South Pierhead Light and the South Breakwater Light.